pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/store-and-retrieve-secrets.md

 ## Retrieve Environment Values

-Now that you have populated your environment file, you can verify that your values have been successfully stored by retrieving them through the console or via the CLI.

-### Retrieve values via the console
+### Retrieve via the console

 To retrieve values in the console, scroll to the bottom of your environment page and click the **Open** button.

-This becomes especially relevant when you have values that are dynamically generated or retrieved from external sources, as those values will not be know until you resolve them using the "Open" functionality.
+This will return any statically defined plain-text values and definitions.

+{{< video title="Adding values to the environment in the Pulumi ESC console" src="/docs/esc/get-started/esc-open-env-view-values.mp4" autoplay="true" loop="true" >}}

+As shown above, it does not return the value of secrets defined, nor does it resolve values that are dynamically generated from a provider.
+To view these values, you will need to click the **Show secrets** slider.

+{{< video title="Adding values to the environment in the Pulumi ESC console" src="/docs/esc/get-started/esc-env-show-secrets.mp4" autoplay="true" loop="true" >}}

-### Retrieve values via the CLI
+### Retrieve via the CLI

 The CLI has a built-in `get` command that enables you to retrieve a single value from your environment.
 The format of the full command looks like the following: